olaoluwaolu/low-resource-lang-id/README.md

-# Low Resource Language Identification
+# 🔍Low Resource Language Identification
 The objective of this work is to develop a model capable of identifying what language is being spoken from an audio utterance.
 The language options are Asturian (spoken in Spain), Assamese (spoken in India), and Bafut (spoken in Cameroon).
 They key challenege faced in this work is the limited training data (audio utterances).

 ## 🗣️Dataset